spirilaurentiu/Robosample/README.md

 ## Prerequisites

 * Turn off all `conda` environments.
-* Disable all antivirus programs (especially for WSL).
+* Disable all antivirus programs (known to be needed for WSL).
-* Execute all commands in the native terminal if running under WSL.
+* Execute all commands in the native terminal if running under WSL (not in VS Code or any other application that provides a terminal).
-* Install everything in `/home/<username>/` if running under WSL.

 ## Installing dependencies